Murphy-Facey/server-connect-4/README.md

 - [ ] Minor features to possibly add
     - [ ] Proper animations
     - [ ] Allow the player to join via direct link
-    - [ ] Lock a game tp allow only specific players
+    - [ ] Lock a game to allow only specific players